-If you are using the direct connection when connecting a POE+ camera to your NVR it is important to consider power consumption.
+If you are using a direct connection when connecting a POE+ camera to your NVR it is important to consider power consumption.
 If an NVR exceeds its power consumption limits, then any additional POE or POE+ cameras directly connected to the NVR cannot be powered by the NVR.
-For example, the NV-41XX-HS series includes 2 different models, 4 POE ports model and 8 POE ports models.
+For example, the NV41XXE-HS series includes 2 different models, 4 POE ports model and 8 POE ports models.

 - 4 POE ports model: max 25.5 W per POE+ port, and 50W in total.

 - 8 POE ports model: max 25.5 W per POE+ port, and 80W in total.

 The power consumption of a single POE+ camera is around 20W each depending on the model.
 If the NVR’s power consumption have been exceeded, there are a few options that can be used; the additional cameras can be powered via an additional POE+ network switch or by using the included power supply.